 Ask for a break if needed.

-Bring it up at a meeting, or talk privately with the Chair or facilitator, if you are having difficulty with another member or with the process.
+Bring it up at a meeting, or talk privately with the Plan Manager, if you are having difficulty with another member or with the process.

 Other communication

 Steering Committee meeting notices and meeting notes will be sent to all Steering Committee members.